Hot Cocoa Mix

 Instructions

-3. Whisk until uniform: Continue whisking until the mixture is one consistent color with no streaks left.
+3. Whisk – Whisk thoroughly until the mixture is one uniform color with no streaks or pockets of any single ingredient remaining.

-4. Store the mix: Transfer the finished cocoa mix to an airtight container and tap it gently to help the powder settle.
+5. Store – Transfer to an airtight glass jar or container and tap gently to settle the powder.

 Video